Md-Juman-Web-Dev/Furniro/README.md

-# This Is a Ecommerce website
+# This Is a e-commerce website
+Developers : @Juman and @Sadman